threefoldtecharchive/info_manual3/wiki/weblets/weblets_fullvm.md

 - `Network Name`: It's used for Wireguard's private network.
 - `Network IP Range`: It's a private subnet for Wireguard's network.
 You could use the auto-generated one or replace it with a **private** subnet.

-In the bottom of the page you can see a list of all of the virual machines you deployed. you can click on `Show details` for more details

 ![Deployment details](img/new_fullvm4.png)